rwkopcke/sp500_earn_price_pkg/README.md

 ### sp_env.py
 -  Contains absolute address of ARCHIVE_DIR
     - user must specify location of ARCHIVE_DIR which contains input files after they have been read
--  Contains addresses for all files relative to the address of the project file
+-  Contains addresses for all files relative to the address of the top-level project file
-    - addresses of all folders and files (except the ARCHIVE_DIR) fixed by the location of the sp500_ep_project folder, specified by user
+    - addresses of all folders and files (except the ARCHIVE_DIR) fixed by addr of top-level sp500_earn_price_pkg/
 - uses pathlib's Path()

 ### output_dir/